mlcommons/GaNDLF/docs/usage.md

   -s ./samples/config_generator_strategy.yaml \ # strategy file
   -o ./all_experiments/ # output directory
 ```
-- For example, to generate 4 configurations that leverage `unet` and `resunet` architectures for learning rates of `[0.1,0.01]`,  you can pass the following strategy file:
+5. For example, to generate `4` configurations that leverage `unet` and `resunet` architectures for learning rates of `[0.1,0.01]`,  you can use the following strategy file:
 ```yaml
 model:
   {